 "We match students with CWA speakers based on the student's interests and the speaker's area of expertise or background," explains Nick Sodnicar, CWA student ambassador coordinator.
 "The primary focus of the program is to provide students with opportunities to build connections while giving the speakers a positive and personal experience."

-Some of the CWA student ambassadors shared their experiences from the 2017 conference (held April 10-14):
+Some of the CWA student ambassadors shared their experiences:

 "It's intimidating to meet someone so important in your field because you want to make a good first impression, but as soon as I did, I felt very comfortable.
 It was so great to meet him and we kept in touch via email over the summer.
 He connected me with two space anthropologists, and even checked in with me to make sure I was watching the eclipse!"